 Still trying to improve my skills with anything brush-like, but I think the 2x brush panel (bottom left) already looks a lot more interesting than the 1x tech pen panel (top right).

 Maybe it was simply because I’d warmed up at this point, but something clicked with the second attempt, and the shackles came off.
 The double-up size was more comfortable, but I guess half-up is still big enough for me to splat my brush around, but too small to give me any ideas about precision brushing.
-The first drawing is lifeless and the second suffers from unconfident strokes, but the last one feels more genuine to me – still sloppy brush work, but at least it looks like it owns it.
+The first drawing is lifeless and the second suffers from unconfident strokes, but the last one feels more genuine to me – still sloppy brush work, but at least it’s starting to look like I own it.